 ● Amend the 13th New Jersey

 Organizers in California are working to abolish involuntary servitude as punishment for a crime.
 Slavery is already prohibited.

 In 2020, Nebraskans voted yes to end slavery and involuntary servitude as punishment for a crime!

-Voters in New Jersey have the opportunity to VOTE YES on ACR145 this November.
-The constitutional amendment prohibits slavery and involuntary servitude in the state of New Jersey, including as punishment for a crime.
+Organizers in New Jersey are working to pass a constitutional amendment that prohibits slavery and involuntary servitude in the state, including as punishment for a crime.